Maria Altmann: Background to the Klimt case

-In 2000, Altmann filed a lawsuit in the United States District Court for the Central District of California under the Foreign Sovereign Immunities Act.
+In 2000, Altmann filed a lawsuit in the United States District Court for the Central District of California with her lawyer E. Randol Schoenberg under the Foreign Sovereign Immunities Act.
 The case, Republic of Austria v.
 Altmann, ended up in the Supreme Court of the United States, which ruled in 2004 that Austria was not immune from such a lawsuit.
 After this decision, Altmann and Austria agreed to binding arbitration by a panel of three Austrians.
 On January 16, 2006, the arbitration panel ruled that Austria was legally required to return the art to Altmann and the other family heirs, and in March of the same year Austria returned the paintings.

 The paintings were estimated to be collectively worth at least $150 million when returned.
 In monetary terms this represented the largest single return of Nazi-looted art in Austria.
 The paintings left Austria in March 2006 and were on display at the Los Angeles County Museum of Art until June 30, 2006.
 Months after the Austrian government returned Altmann's family's belongings, she consigned the Klimt paintings to the auction house Christie's to be sold on behalf of her family.
 The painting Portrait of Adele Bloch-Bauer I (1907) was sold to cosmetics heir Ronald Lauder for $135 million, at the time the highest sum ever paid for a painting.
 Since July 13, 2006, the painting has been on public display in the Neue Galerie in New York City, which was established by Lauder in 2001.
 The four additional works by Klimt were also exhibited at the Neue Gallerie for several weeks in 2006.

-In November 2006, Adele Bloch-Bauer II was sold at auction at Christie's in New York fetching almost $88 million.
+In November 2006, Adele Bloch-Bauer II was sold at auction at Christie's in New York to an undisclosed buyer, fetching almost $88 million.
+Christie's North America Chairman Stephen Lash later revealed that the buyer was Oprah Winfrey.
 In total, the four remaining paintings sold at auction for $192.7 million; coupled with the Lauder-bought painting the sum total was approximately $325 million.
-The proceeds were divided up among several heirs.
+The proceeds were divided among several heirs.

-A share of the money earned through the sale of the paintings was used to found the Maria Altmann Family Foundation, which supports the Los Angeles Museum of the Holocaust and other public and philanthropic institutions.
+A share of the money earned through the sale of the paintings was used to found the Maria Altmann Family Foundation, which supports the Los Angeles Museum of the Holocaust, the Los Angeles Opera, and other public and philanthropic institutions.

 Death

-Altmann died on February 7, 2011, at her home in the Cheviot Hills neighborhood of Los Angeles, shortly before her 95th birthday.
+Altmann died on February 7, 2011, at her home in the Cheviot Hills neighborhood of Los Angeles, 11 days shy of her 95th birthday.
 Obituaries appeared in The New York Times, The Guardian, and many other publications internationally.